-Luke also asked the Judge to sign a second search warrant.
-This one was for service on the Boerum Hill branch of the JP Morgan Chase Bank, to obtain account holder details of the debit card used to purchase the hardware supplies on the list provided by Stan.
+Luke also asked the Judge to sign a second search warrant for service on the Boerum Hill branch of the JP Morgan Chase Bank, to obtain account holder details of the debit card used to purchase the hardware supplies.

 Once the warrants were signed Luke intended to wait until after school had finished before he attended at the Ocean street address, knowing Megan’s work hours coincided with school hours.

-It was approaching late afternoon and Luke became anxious waiting for the bank to call.
-He was increasingly mindful of the time.
+It was approaching late afternoon.
+Luke resorted to checking his watch every 2 or 3 minutes waiting for the bank to call.
 Megan would soon be arriving home from work and he hoped to conduct the search of the basement before Kirk arrived home.

-When Luke’s desk phone finally rang he snapped up the receiver before it had completed its second ring.
-He was relieved to discover the caller was the Branch Manager from the Chase Bank calling to inform that the banking records Luke requested were ready for collection.
+When Luke’s desk phone finally rang he snapped up the receiver before it completed its second ring.
+The Branch Manager from the Chase Bank informed him the banking records were ready for collection.

 Luke decided to head to Ocean Street via the Chase Bank.
 He arranged to meet his search team of four CSI’s and two uniform officers in the street about 100 yards west of number 404 once he had finished with the bank.
 He specifically requested one of the uniform officers be a female, in case Megan Dupree required consoling.

 Once he had executed the warrant on the Branch Manager and received the requested records, Luke attended at the scheduled rendezvous location in Ocean Street.
-The lack of parking spaces meant the unmarked police vehicles had to double park in the one-way street.
+The lack of parking spaces meant the unmarked police vehicles double parked in the one-way street.

-Luke instructed him team of officers to initially wait in their cars while he firstly spoke to Megan.
+Luke instructed his team of officers to initially wait in their cars while he firstly spoke to Megan.
 He would call them in when he was ready to conduct the search.